100 Famous Logos: Design Lessons & Brand Strategy for 2026

 The world’s biggest retailer’s logo is designed to look a little friendlier.

-- The Fact: The current logo with the “spark” was introduced in 2025.
+- The Fact: The current logo, featuring the “spark,” was introduced in 2025.
 The spark is meant to symbolise inspiration and innovation, a key part of their effort to soften their image from a cost-driven behemoth.

 - My Take: It’s an apparent attempt to look less like a corporate overlord.
 The softer, rounded font and the friendly yellow spark are a world away from their old, harsh block-letter logo.
 It’s a strategic move to appear more approachable.